ramprakash4u/SDEChallenge/README.md

 ### Detailed Component Design
 In order to build simple design system and for sake of this design lets consider website user activity is captured using click event from website page.
 The backend system for google analytics is designed on Microservices Architecture platform using API based restful service.

+At high level the backend system is designed to meet following
+1. Highly

 Assumptions-: The metrics provided by Google analytics to user may not be Real-time,there will be slight lag.

 #### Security